Mahvish02/wordle-clone/notes.md

 6 tries to guess a 5-letter word

+## Pick a solution word

+[DONE] Store solution words in a JSON object / array [DONE] when game is loaded, choose a random item from the array [DONE] Set solution to that word

 ## Making a guess

-Detect keypresses
+[DONE] Detect keypresses
-    - if keypress is a letter
+[DONE] - if keypress is a letter
-        - update "letters" attribute
+[DONE]  - update "letters" attribute
-            - update tile markup based on "letters" value
-    - if keypress is backspace
+[DONE]   - update tile markup based on "letters" value [DONE] - if keypress is backspace
-        - delete last letter in "letters"
+[DONE]  - delete last letter in "letters"
-            - update tile markup based on "letters"
+[DONE]   - update tile markup based on "letters"

-Dont run update function if "letters" length = 4
+[DONE] Dont run update function if "letters" length = 4

+## Submit guess

+[DONE] Pressing Enter will submit guess
+    - compare each letter with the corresponding letter in the solution word
+    - update the state/color of the letter
+    - If all letters are "correct" / green, game is won

-Typing in the letter will display the letter in the title Backspace will delete letters
+[DONE] Typing in the letter will display the letter in the title [DONE] Backspace will delete letters
 Enter will submit guess

-Guesses must be are real word, in "word list"
+Guesses must be a real word, in "word list"

 Guess colors (data-state):
     - gray: "absent", letter not in word